jhrushbe/MOARdustry/README.md

 # MOARdustry
-An addition to Mindustry that adds MOAR to your game.
+A mod to Mindustry that adds MOAR to your game.